 - Existing advisers also need to meet the FASEA education standard by 1 January 2024 (now 2026).

-- New Entrants are required to hold an Approved Degree before they commence their Work and Training (Professional Year) requirement.
+- New Entrants2 are required to hold an Approved Degree before they commence their Work and Training (Professional Year) requirement.

-- The annual requirement for 40 hours Continuous Professional Development commenced on 1 January 2019.
+- The annual requirement for 40 hours Continuing Professional Development commenced on 1 January 2019.

 Following extensive advocacy from CA ANZ and other member associations, legislation was passed in June 2020 to extend FASEA's deadline to meet the education requirements by two years to 1 January 2026 and to undertake the compulsory FASEA exam by one year to 1 January 2022, the latter has now past.
 Minister of Financial Service foreshadowed a review in this area.

 Help preparing for the exam

-CA ANZ has partnered with Cram 4 Exam to assist members with preparation for the FASEA exam.
+CA ANZ has partnered with Cram 4 Exam to assist members with preparation for the Financial Adviser exam.
 This quality 3-step program consists of webinars and a one-day, intensive, face-to-face workshop delivered by experienced and well-respected industry experts.
-It is accredited for 8.5 FASEA CPD hours by the FPA and a discount is available for members.
+It is accredited for 8.5 CPD hours set by the minister and a discount is available for members.
 Due to COVID-19 Cram 4 Exam has pivoted from face-to-face to online delivery.

-FASEA has an education pathways tool on its website which can assist you to determine the credits/courses you need.
-If you are using this as a member who has completed the CA program since 1972, take care to specify the units you completed as part of your 'relevant degree'.
+If you have completed the CA program since 1972, take care to specify the units you completed as part of your 'relevant degree'.
 We have advocate for greater recognition for the CA program.
 View our submission here.

 Download and view all the submissions that Chartered Accountants ANZ have lodged with FASEA during the consultation period.View full submissions